 This program is offered for 0.40 ASHA CEU's (Various Level, Professional Area)

 EITTOC is an AOTA Approved Provider of professional development.
 Course approval ID# 8922.
-This on-line course is offered at 0.4 CEUs, (Level: Introductory.
-Category: Service Delivery, Foundational Knowledge).
+This distance learning-independent is offered at 0.4 CEUs, introductory, OT service delivery/foundational knowledge.
 The assignment of AOTA CEUs does not imply endorsement of specific course content, products, or clinical procedures by AOTA or indicate AOTA approval of a certification or other professional recognition.

 - This activity is pending approval from the National Association of Social Workers (NASW) –